 If you haven't chosen your super fund in the past and you have

-just gone with the fund your employer has selected, then you don't
+just gone with the fund your employer selected, your super will

 If you are in a defined benefit fund or you have invested in